salonigupta001/TRAVEL-ADVISOR/README.md

 ### Role Of Sorting Algorithms

-Recommender systems are designed in such a way that they sort through massive amounts of data so as to help users in finding their preferred items.
+Recommendation systems are designed in such a way that they sort through massive amounts of data so as to help users in finding their preferred items.